What to Do & FAQs

 The application process for almost all federal, state, local and college financial aid programs begins with the filing of a FAFSA (Free Application for Federal Student Aid) application.
 It is through filing the FAFSA that you will receive consideration for Pell Grant, campus-based aid and begin the TAP application process.

-Filling out an online FAFSA allows the transmission of your information directly to the federal government and bypasses the need for a paper FAFSA.
-In order to file an online FAFSA, you must use your PIN number.
+Filling out an online FAFSA.
+This allows the transmission of your information directly to the federal government and eliminates the need for a paper FAFSA.
+In order to file an online FAFSA, you must use your FSA ID.
+If you are a dependent student, required to submit parent information on your FAFSA, one of your parents will need a FSA ID also.

 Be sure to enter the Lehman College Federal Title IV code, 007022, in the appropriate boxes.
-This will guarantee that Lehman College will receive your application information.
+Lehman College will not receive your application information unless you indicate it on your FAFSA.

-While it is possible to submit a FAFSA throughout the academic year, you should file the FAFSA at least eight weeks before the start of the registration period.
+The FAFSA application now becomes available on October 1st of the year preceding the academic year, and uses income data from the "prior-prior" year.
+(For example, the FAFSA for 2017-2018 will ask for 2015 income data.)
+While it is possible to submit a FAFSA throughout the academic year, you should file the FAFSA as early as possible before the start of the registration period.
 This way, you will be able to use awarded financial aid funds at registration (rather than pay all of your tuition from your own funds and wait for reimbursement).
 However, sooner is always better than later, because requests for clarification, verification, and/or correction can lengthen the time needed to complete the process and delay the availability of funds.
-Students requesting College Work-Study funds and/or Perkins Loans should file their applications as soon as possible.
-These programs are awarded on a first come, first served basis and funds are limited.
+Students requesting College Work-Study should file their applications as soon as possible, as funding for this program is limited, and awarded on a first come, first served basis.

 After locating your SAR, you may want to start by looking for your Expected Family Contribution (EFC).
 Your EFC is a measure of your family’s financial strength and is calculated according to a formula established by law.
 Its formula considers your family’s taxed and untaxed income, assets, and benefits (such as unemployment or Social Security) as well as your family size and the number of family members who will attend college.

 Did you fill out FAFSA before your tax information was complete?
 Do you need to update any information?
 Did you find a mistake?
 Don’t worry!
-It’s easy to make corrections online at FAFSA Log in and click “Make FAFSA Corrections.”
-You’ll need to enter your Federal Student Aid PIN to make any corrections.
-Corrections should be processed in 3-5 days and you should receive a revised SAR.
+It’s easy to make corrections online at www.fafsa.gov.
+Log in and click “Make FAFSA Corrections.”
+Corrections should be processed in 3-5 business days and you should receive a revised SAR.
+Please do not make any changes if you've already submitted your documentation to the Financial Aid Office.
+We will make any necessary changes for you.

 Some of the phrases that will indicate that you need to submit appropriate documentation to the Financial Aid Office are: